jopadan/swars/README.md

 ## Building

-Note that you can oly build the port for x86 architecture, and you either need 32-bit OS, or 64-bit OS with 32-bit user space libraries available.
+Note that you can only build the port for x86 architecture, and you either need 32-bit OS, or 64-bit OS with 32-bit user space libraries available.

 ### General building instructions